Select a language

 Cloud-native development focuses on an architecture’s modularity, loose coupling, and the independence of its services.
 Each microservice implements a business capability, runs in its own process, and communicates via application programming interfaces (APIs) or messaging.
 This communication can be managed through a service mesh layer.

 You don’t always have to start with microservices to speed up application delivery as part of cloud-native apps, though.
 Many organizations can still optimize their legacy apps using a pragmatic, service-based architecture.
 This optimization is supported by DevOps workflows like continuous integration and continuous deployment (CI/CD), fully automated deployment operations, and standardized development environments.

 The primary benefit of a cloud-native strategy is that it can increase the speed of application development for companies that have compute resources spread across different environments.
-For instance, you may have some resources housed on Amazon servers, Google servers, and also an Oracle database that you run on-premise.
-Cloud-native development helps your company derive more value from this hybrid cloud architecture, but there is an additional step that can be taken as part of a cloud-native strategy.
+For instance, you may have some resources housed on Amazon servers, Google servers, and also an Oracle database that you run on premise.
+Cloud-native development helps your company derive more value from this hybrid cloud architecture, but there is an additional step you can take as part of a cloud-native strategy.

 Keep exploring cloud-native apps

 Whether your industry is telecom, banking, healthcare—even cattle farming—you are now also a software company, with applications at the center of business strategy.
 This software-driven business transformation requires new apps to be developed and delivered faster for users who have come to expect a higher quality.
 This is no small task.
 Red Hat believes it will require investing in your processes, infrastructure, and architecture to compete in modern, fast-changing markets.

 In order to support these changes, Red Hat believes organizations will need a new platform to enable improvements across your architecture, infrastructure, and processes.
 The end goal is the ability to deliver higher-quality apps with greater agility.